michel-aractingi/lerobot-hilserl-guide/README.md

 ### Workflow

-1. Run the script and move the robot through its entire intended workspace
+1. Run the script and move the robot through the space that solves the task
 2. The script will record the minimum and maximum end-effector positions and print them to the console
    ```
    Max ee position [0.24170487 0.201285   0.10273342]